These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 Instructions

-- Blanch the potatoes in a large pot of boiling water for seven minutes.
+- Boil the potatoes in a large pot of lightly salted boiling water for six minutes.

-- Roast at 430°F or 220°C for about 35-40 minutes, until the potatoes are fork-tender inside and with a thin brown crust outside.Flip them around with a spatula halfway through cooking.
+- Roast at 430°F or 220°C for about 30 minutes or until the potatoes are fork-tender and have a golden-brown crust.